fariborzaref/fariborzaref/README.md

     <li><strong>Resources:</strong> Sample notebooks and slides are available in each course repository</li>
     <li>
       <strong>Teaching Philosophy:</strong>
-      My approach is deeply influenced by my own academic formation.
-      Earning two PhDs in Sociology and Community Development and two master’s degrees in Sociology and Survey Research in Public Policy shaped a way of teaching that connects empirical evidence with institutional reality.
-      I aim to help students think critically about how structures of education, labor, and policy shape inequality in everyday life.
+ My teaching is deeply influenced by a broad academic formation across Sociology, Community Development, Public Policy, and empirical research.
+I focus on helping students think critically about how institutions, labor markets, and policy structures shape inequality in everyday life.
     </li>
   </ul>
 </section>